markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ## Test and Debug

-Testing and debugging Asset Compute applications and workers is crucial in ensuring workers are functioning properly.
+Testing and debugging Asset Compute applications and workers is crucial in ensuring workers function properly.

 ### Test a worker